 Planning a wedding can be an emotional rollercoaster and when you’re having nervous moments or even a little problem or two, your Mum is the person to turn to.
 Mums always know how to make everything all right and she’ll move heaven and earth to make sure that you’re ok.
 Don’t keep secrets from your Mum, tell her when you’re not feeling great and let her trademark hug wrap you up.

 Having your Mum by your side on the morning of the wedding is an absolute must.
 Whether she’s making tea for the photographer or helping her little girl get dressed for one last time, she’ll be there doing everything for you.
+Why not put a few moments aside to give her a special thank you gift such as a piece of Mother of Bride jewellery or a beautiful bouquet.
 And that moment when you slip on your gown and she sees you, as a bride, must be one of the most emotionally charged parts of the day.

 I absolutely love to see brides supported by their Mum as they walk down the aisle.
 It’s a demonstration of strength and love and pride and it’s just fantastic.
 I can’t look at a photo of a Mother and bride at this moment without welling up so imagine how it would feel having your Mum holding your hand for this once-in-a-lifetime walk.